 Kids grades 4-12 meet in small groups to serve our community, and have fun!
 Groups are separated by age group: Crew 456 (grades 4-6), junior high (grades 7-9), and senior high (grades 10-12).
 Small groups meet most Sunday evenings, 5:00-6:30 at the Buffalo campus.

 Click HERE to fill out the 2021-2022 Children and Youth Permission Form

 Ten Wednesday nights each fall and spring, the Buffalo campus buzzes with a full evening of activities.

-The evening begins with enrichment classes that are open to both children and adults.
+The evening begins with lively worship, and a teaching time--all of which has a focus on building inter-generational relationships.
+Then we move to enrichment classes that are open to both children and adults.
 Topics range from art and dance to car mechanics 101 and outdoor games.
-Then, everyone gathers to share a family-style meal, lively worship, and a teaching time--all of which has a focus on building inter-generational relationships.

 To help with our community spread of COVID, we ask that folks wear masks indoors and as many activities as possible will take place outside.